wadesalazar/open-vds/tools/SEGYImport/README.md

 ## SEGYImport

-A tool to scan and import a SEG-Y file to a volume data store (VDS)
+A tool to scan and import a SEG-Y file to a volume data store (VDS).

 Usage:
 ```
 SEGYImport [OPTION...] <input file>